KV28

 Tomb KV28 is an ancient Egyptian tomb located in the Valley of the Kings in the Theban Necropolis in Upper Egypt.
-It was first excavated by persons unknown, and excavation in the 1990s led by Donald P. Ryan found the bones of three individuals, fragments of a limestone canopic jar, numerous wooden fragments, and early to mid Eighteenth Dynasty pottery.
+It consists of a short shaft leading to a single rectangular chamber.
+It has been known since the 1830s as it is mentioned by John Gardiner Wilkinson.
+In 1889 Eugène Lefébure said it contained parts of mummies and their bandaging.
+The tomb was excavated in the 1990s by Donald P. Ryan who found the bones of three individuals, fragments of a limestone canopic jar, numerous wooden fragments, and early to mid Eighteenth Dynasty pottery.
 The occupants were possibly nobles, given the tomb's proximity to the tomb of Thutmose IV.